monsoonmaelstrom/book2/book2.md

 “Thanks?” he says uncertainly.

 “You’re welcome.
 So how are things with you and Amelia?
-She says you’re not back together,”
+She says you’re not back together.”

 “We’re not.”